 D: Hallelujah! ha ha ha ha...
 And that's what inspired our latest company, Michele and Dean, LLC and our exploration of Engaging Ikigai.
 And now the journey continues...

-M:There’s something joyful and whimsical about having these characters emerge, and their names became apparent rather quickly.
-Yasu was your dad's nickname and since we met, I've felt a connection with him and started to call you that.
+M:There’s something joyful and whimsical about having these characters emerge, and their first names became apparent rather quickly.
+Yasu was your dad's nickname and since we met, I've felt a connection with him even though I never got to meet him, and started to call you that.

 D: ...
 And 'mich' was your mom and brother's nickname for you... and 'bug' comes from your dad...